 Why they have engaged with your goals or not,

-Which one of your differentiated value made them stay awhile,
+Which one of your differentiated values made them stay longer,

 What made them have a better experience compared to your competitors,

-Which words they have used to define your products, services, and pain points,
+Which words have they used to define your products, services, and their grievances,

-By combining this information with your quantitative data, you would gain a better understanding of your strengths and weaknesses, and an opportunity to engage the target audience with optimization.
+By combining this information with your quantitative data, you will gain a better understanding of your strengths and weaknesses, and an opportunity to engage the target audience with optimization.

-Furthermore, few surveys are not enough to have relevance and robust data; real gains would be achieved if and only if you would have a crafted and regularly reviewed data in your hand.
+Furthermore, a few surveys are not enough to demonstrate relevance and robust data; real gains would be achieved if and only if you have well-crafted and regularly reviewed data at hand.

 Bounce rate is the percentage of visitors leaving after opening a single page.
-The lower a bounce rate, the better it is because this means people could not be able to find what they were looking for in your website, so they left immediately.
+The lower the bounce rate, the better it is because this means people could not find what they were looking for on your website, so they left immediately.

-The bounce rate of your website is calculated as;
+The bounce rate of your website is calculated as follows;

 Total Number of Webpage Visits / Total Number of Entries on Webpage

-Here are – some advice on how to lower the bounce rate of your website;
+Here are some suggestions on how to lower the bounce rate of your website;

 Provide content having high readability and relevance,